 Nagdaha

-Located in the Dhapakhel village, Lalitpur district, the age-old Nagdaha Lake holds historical and religious importance.
-According to legend, the lake was also formed when Manjushree, a Bodhisattva, drained the waters that once covered the whole Kathmandu Valley, making the land very much habitable.
+Located in the Dhapakhel village of Lalitpur district, the age-old Nagdaha Lake holds historical and religious importance.
+According to legend, the lake was also formed when Manjushree, a Bodhisattva, drained the waters that once covered the whole Kathmandu Valley, making the land much more habitable.
 Over time, the lake, which remained the main water body, became the dwelling place of Basuki Nag, a serpent deity worshipped by local people.
 The lake is a revered site, and significant fairs are held there during the Nagdaha and Rishipanchami festivals, drawing worshippers and visitors.

 Khokana